buuug7/notes/css/basic.md

 ### Placeholders

-Well, you might be thinking “The .small-uppercase isn’t semantic!
-I could use it in my HTML!”?
+Well, you might be thinking "The .small-uppercase isn't semantic!
+I could use it in my HTML! "?

-You’re right, and that’s why placeholders exist in Sass.
+You're right, and that's why placeholders exist in Sass.

 ```scss
 %common-theme {